Sign In / Sign Out

 - Map and Locations

-The BS program in health sciences is designed to provide the academic knowledge and skills to allow students to move directly into a range of employment opportunities within the health field or continue their education in discipline-specific programs.
-Students will complete a complement of core courses that emphasize ethics, communication skills, critical thinking and cultural awareness.
-The healthy lifestyles coaching emphasis brings together course work from exercise and wellness, nutrition and health sciences to give students a strong background in preventative health care.
+The BS program in health sciences with a concentration in healthy lifestyles coaching is designed to provide the academic knowledge and skills to allow students to move directly into a range of employment opportunities within the health field or continue their education in discipline-specific programs.
+Students complete a complement of core courses that emphasize ethics, communication skills, critical thinking and cultural awareness.
+The healthy lifestyles coaching emphasis brings together coursework from exercise and wellness, nutrition, and health care delivery to give students a strong background in preventative health care.

 With the Health Solutions Core Advantage, we've designed a set of core courses that contain the knowledge, skills, and attributes that will make you a strongly-desired and remarkably-effective health professional.
 Learn more.